microsoft/localizationkit/README.md

 Checks that strings have comments.

-_Note: Only languages that have latin style scripts are really supported for the words check due to splitting on spaces to check._
+_Note: Only languages that have Latin style scripts are really supported for the words check due to splitting on spaces to check._

 <details>
     <summary>Configuration</summary>